OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	82.0

 While this is perfectly valid, it should be noted that some things may be bypassed by not calling the get function.
-In particular, the direct access may not be able to find the value of the input if some objects are executing on remote servers.
-In such a case, the get() function will be able to find the input value.
+In particular, the direct access may not find the value of the input if some objects are executing on remote servers.
+In such a case, the ``get()`` function will be able to find the input value.

 Let's change the engine speed from its default value (1000 RPM) to 2500 RPM.